 How do you clean out your closet and help Second Chance at the same time?
 By donating the shoes you don’t wear anymore to the shelter!
-We’ve started a new fund raiser by collecting shoes and shipping them to the philanthropic company “ShoeBox Recycling”.
-They pay us by the pound for shoes.
+“ShoeBox Recycling" pay us by the pound for shoes.
 They then ship them to third world countries.

-Give your old shoes a new life.
-Drop off your unwanted shoes (that are still wearable and have no holes) to the shelter.
+Give your unwanted shoes a new life.
+Drop off unwanted shoes that are still in good condition (must be in pairs; no flip flops, ski boots, or slippers) to the shelter.
 The kitties can’t wear them, but they sure need them.

 Cats that have been strays their entire lives, and cats that cannot live as house pets deserve a second chance too!
 Free adoptions to the right barn.
 Call 603-259-3244 for more information.